 Me, myself and I

 Clicking here you’ll find the posts I’ve shared during many different topics, from equipment to new monsters to DM tips.
-I have even hosted the Carnival twice!
+I have even hosted the Carnival a few times!

 - The first time I did, I selected “GM’s Cut” as the topic: the influence of movies in our games.
 I included three articles this time: